-Now you need to install the end caps.
-Each one uses 12 1" long, /4" flat head screws:
+Install the end caps.
+Each one uses 12 1" long, 1/4" flat head screws:

 You'll need three arms or a friend to help with this.
 Alternately, you can cheat by using a clamp to hold one side on while you thread screws into the holes on the other side.